apache/openwhisk/ansible/README.md

-Deploying Openwhisk using Ansible
+Deploying OpenWhisk using Ansible
 =========

 ### Getting started

-If you want to deploy Openwhisk locally using Ansible, you first need to install Ansible on your development environment:
+If you want to deploy OpenWhisk locally using Ansible, you first need to install Ansible on your development environment:

 #### Ubuntu users
 ```